‘Honestly Unable’ Asked:

 You are in a difficult marriage now, imagining that you would have been happily married to your old love.
-I am saying this bluntly with the hopes that you will take a step towards healing in this area.
+I am saying this bluntly with the hopes that you will take a step toward healing in this area.

 Life doesn’t work so well when we lie to ourselves.
-I’m pretty sure that there is no hope for a relationship with your long lost first love, so let’s deal with what you actually have.
+I’m pretty sure that there is no hope for a relationship with your long-lost first love, so let’s deal with what you actually have.
 Do you want to work on this marriage or stay in a fantasy world?
 To be honest, I get it, fantasy worlds can be so much better than real life in the moment.
-My fantasy world is simply breathtakingly amazing and it sounds like yours is too!
+My fantasy world is simply breathtakingly amazing, and it sounds like yours is too!

 If you live long enough, you will have some regrets.
-Everyone at some point has to make the choice—to live in the past or to live in the present.
+Everyone, at some point, has to make the choice—to live in the past or to live in the present.
 Your childhood love experience is gone.
 It’s okay to grieve it.
 In fact, I want you to grieve it because feeling your feelings is healthy.
 But just be clear that what you are grieving is the loss of a dream and fantasy.
 What you have in the present is real and has the possibility of being great because it’s never too late to fix it.